Motherboard Compatibility

 The best cases for custom water-cooled PCs

 Custom water-cooling is lot more complex than a CPU or GPU hydrocooler because you not only need to find a case that has the right number of compatible radiator mounts but also plenty of room for the pump, reservoir and tubing.
 Some cases provide dedicated mounting points for these components, but often your only option is to bolt or screw the pump and reservoir into any spare space you can find.
+For custom watercooled PCs the larger the case the better as it’ll have more space for the components and be easier to work inside while you’re building your custom watercooled PC.

 Drive bays